DusaraG/Electrocorp-UnityWebgl/README.md

    - Each floor has similar game functionalities with the difference being in the floor design.
 The functionalities are discussed below.

         a.
-Player Status Bar
+Player Status Bars

-     This bar denotes the players current level, their budget, energy usage and company performance.
+     These bars denote the players their budget, energy usage, company performance(and current level), and stock value.

         - The energy usage is taken by the total of the energy used by the equipment of the floor and subtracting the energy saved through manager tasks (more details shared below).
         - The budget will increase by 1 point every 5 seconds while the energy is in a normal state and decrease by 1 point every 5 seconds if in the over consuming state.
 The budget and the maximum budget attainable will also increase during level ups.
         - The current level will increase through experience points gained by tasks such as completing manager tasks.
 As the player increases his level, more experience points would be needed to proceed to the next level.
-        - The company performance is the stock price of the company which would increase by buying equipment from the mart.
-When in the overconsuming state, the stock price would reduce by 1 point every 30 seconds.
+        - The stock value of the company which will be used for ranking in the leaderboard will increase when buying laptops and decorations from the mart (representing how improving company resources lead to better reputation).
+However laptops and decorations increase energy consumption, increasing the chance for overconsumption.
+When in the overconsuming state, the stock price would reduce by 1 point every 5 seconds.

      ![image](https://github.com/DusaraG/Electrocorp-UnityWebgl/assets/66544479/adfd4165-3b12-4902-9ba9-bd0c78324bcc)

         b.
 Mart

      The mart can be opened by clicking on the shop icon at the bottom right corner of the screen.
 Once opened, the player can use their collected budget so far to purchase items from the mart.
-The items can be found under 4 sections, laptops, office equipment, power systems, and clothes.
+The items can be found under 4 sections, laptops, decorations, power systems, and clothes.
 On buying power systems, the maximum value of the energy bar will increase by the price of the item purchased times the quantity.

      ![image](https://github.com/DusaraG/Electrocorp-UnityWebgl/assets/66544479/84890807-fa45-4d16-b918-47799d784586)